Ready to start a business in Rhode Island? We can help you form your dream business in just minutes.

 For corporations, Rhode Island law mandates that the new name:

 As you might imagine, there are a lot of businesses that are registered in Rhode Island.
 Combing the state’s records to determine whether your new name is available probably isn’t the best use of your time.
-That’s why we’ve rolled out the Business Name Checker.
-We can help you quickly figure out whether your new business name is available with this service.
-Once you’ve confirmed that your business’s name is available, we can help you lock it in with our Business Name Reservation Service.

 To amend your corporation’s name, you’ll need to file an Articles of Amendment for Domestic Business Corporation form.
 To make a change to an LLC’s name, you’ll need to file an Articles of Amendment to Articles of Organization for Domestic Limited Liability Company form.